celestiaorg/docs/docs/developers/node-api.md

 ```

 #### POST /submit_pfd
 Constructs, signs and submits a PayForData message to a running instance of celestia-app.
+The body of the `/submit_pfd` request should contain the hex-encoded `namespace_id`, the hex-encoded `data`, and the `gas_limit` as a uint64.

 Request
 ```sh